New universal operator approximation theorem for encoder-decoder architectures: Approximation properties

-The mappings $T_n$ admit a canonical representation of the form $T_n = D_n\circ E_n$ where $D_n$ and $E_n$ are decoders and encoders, respectively.
-In the following, we refer to $E_n$ as a basis encoder and to $D_n$ as a basis decoder, which are shown in Table \ref{tab:basis_encoder} and satisfy the required conditions in Definition \ref{def:EDAP_normed_space} of the EDAP for $\X$.
+Lots of separable Banach spaces possess Schauder bases and hence also have the BAP, input- and output-EDAP.
+For example, Schauder bases exist in every separable Hilbert space, in several spaces of continuously differentiable functions and Lebesgue spaces (except $L^\infty$) \cite[Section 1]{Lindenstrauss_classical_banach_spaces}, and in some Sobolev spaces \cite{Fucik1972}.
 It is to be noted that not every separable Banach space has a Schauder basis, nor fulfills the BAP.
 A first counterexample has been found by P. Enflo in 1973 \cite{Enflo1973}.

+\begin{remark}[Fr\'echet spaces] For the sake of simplicity, we considered Banach spaces above.
+Yet, more general spaces can be considered: Let $\X$ be a separable Fr\'echet space, that is, a complete metrizable locally convex space, see e.g. \cite[Chapter 18.2]{Koethe_TopVecSpaces_I}.
+Let $d$ be any metric inducing the topology on $\X$.
+Assume that $\X$ has a Schauder basis $(b_i)_{i\in \N}$, which is similarly defined as in \cref{def:schauder_basis}, but in addition, one assumes that all $c_i$ are continuous, see \cite[Chapter 43.5]{Koethe_TopVecSpaces}.
+Then $(\X, d)$ has both the input- and output-EDAP, where the encoders and decoders can be chosen as in \cref{thm:schauder_basis_BAP}.
+Uniform convergence of $D_n\circ E_n$ to the identity mapping on any compact $K\subseteq \X$ has been outlined, for example, in \cite[Section 4]{Benth_2022}.
+Uniform continuity of each $D_n$ follows from \cite[Chapter 15.2 (4)]{Koethe_TopVecSpaces_I}.
+Continuity of each $E_n$ is clear.
+According to \cite[Chapter 15.6 (5)]{Koethe_TopVecSpaces_I}, $E_n$ maps bounded sets to bounded sets, which implies property (i) in \cref{def:input_EDAP}. \end{remark}

-\subsection{Frames in Hilbert spaces}
+\subsubsection{Frames in Hilbert spaces}

 Frames are a generalization of Schauder bases, as they relax the uniqueness constraint on the basis coefficients $c_i$.
 For the sake of a simpler notation, we consider in what follows the classical case of an infinite-dimensional, separable Hilbert space $\X$ with inner product $\langle \cdot, \cdot\rangle.$ However, note that finite-dimensional spaces can be handled in a similar way \cite[Chapter 1]{Christensen_Frames}.
-Furthermore, frames can be generalized to non-separable Hilbert spaces \cite{Bilalov_Frames_nonSeparableSpace} as well as to a Banach space setting \cite[Chapter 24]{Christensen_Frames}. \begin{definition}[\textbf{Frame}] A frame of an infinite-dimensional, separable Hilbert space $\X$ is a sequence $(f_i)_{i\in \N}$ in $\X$, if there exist constants $A,B>0$ such that for all $f\in \X$ it holds that
+Furthermore, frames can be generalized to non-separable Hilbert spaces \cite{Bilalov_Frames_nonSeparableSpace} as well as to a Banach space setting \cite[Chapter 24]{Christensen_Frames}. \begin{definition}[Frame] A frame of an infinite-dimensional, separable Hilbert space $\X$ is a sequence $(f_i)_{i\in \N}$ in $\X$, if there exist constants $A,B>0$ such that for all $f\in \X$ it holds that

-The values $A$ and $B$ are called frame bounds. \end{definition} For a given a frame $(f_i)_{i\in \N}$ in $\X$ with frame bounds $A, B>0$, the so-called \textit{frame operator} is defined as
+The values $A$ and $B$ are called frame bounds. \end{definition}